Associate Professor, School of Geographical Sciences and Urban Planning, College of Liberal Arts and Sciences

 Pfeiffer, D. 2015.
 Retrofitting suburbia through second units: Lessons from the Phoenix region.
 Journal of Urbanism: International Research on Placemaking and Urban Sustainability 8(3): 279-301.
 DOI: 10.1080/17549175.2014.908787. (link )

 Pfeiffer, D. and J. D. Lucio.
 2015.
 An unexpected geography of opportunity in the wake of the foreclosure crisis: Low-income renters in investor-purchased foreclosures in Phoenix, Arizona.
 Urban Geography 36(8):1197-1220.
 DOI: 10.1080/02723638.2015.1053201. (link )

 Pfeiffer, D. and G. Pearthree.
 2018.
-Is The real estate industry cementing Millennials’ residence in urban cores and central cities?
+Is the real estate industry cementing Millennials’ residence in urban cores and central cities?
 Insights from Phoenix and Houston.
-Pp. Chapter 10 In: Moos, M., D. Pfeiffer and T. Vinodral eds., The Millennial City: Trends, Implications, and Prospects for Urban Planning and Policy.
+Pp. Chapter 10 In: Moos, M., D. Pfeiffer and T. Vinodrai eds., The Millennial City: Trends, Implications, and Prospects for Urban Planning and Policy.
 Routledge.
 ISBN: 9781138631236.

 Cloutier, S. and D. Pfeiffer.
 2017.
 Happiness: An alternative objective for sustainable community development.
 Pp. 85-96 In: Phillips, R. and C. Wong eds., Handbook of Community Well-Being Research.
 Springer Netherlands.
 ISBN: 978-94-024-0876-8.